vassilych/cscs/CscsMcp/README.md

 and `C:\Services\ChatCompareMcp`, opens 17578 to Cloudflare's IPv4 ranges only, starts it and checks `/health`.
 Running it again updates the binaries and keeps the server's `appsettings.json`.
 Keep the zip out of git: it is about 90 MB.

+With this repository cloned on the server and the .NET 9 SDK installed there, skip the zip: after `git pull`, `CscsMcp\deploy\update-from-source.ps1` (elevated) builds the same package locally and runs `install-cscs.ps1` on it.

 The steps it automates, for reference: